NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - J6A
     - Added
     - Slow moving air control projectile
+    - Damage is 4 per hit
+    - Beats other projectiles like 5A does
 - JY added
+- 5X
-- 5X first hit turns around back turned people
+    - First hit turns around back turned people
+    - First hitbox is active for 3 frames (from 1)
+    - Second hitboxes are mids (from highs)
+    - Second hitboxes are bigger if the first hits
 - 2X
     - Does 2X activator that goes into 5X super
     - It starts two frames sooner the hitboxes are bigger